guertinlab/Nascent_RNA_Methods/README.md

 ## Get the reads in a BED
 First we extract all the paired end 1 reads and separate reads based on their alignment to the plus or minus strand.

 The software `seqOutBias` was originally developed to correct sequence bias from molecular genomics data.
 Although we are not correcting enzymatic sequence bias in this workflow, there are many features of `seqOutBias` that are useful.
 Note that we include the `--no-scale` option to not correct sequence bias.
 The software outputs a bigWig and BED file, but it also calculates mappability at the specified read length and excludes non-uniquely mappable reads.
-Lastly, invoking `--tail-edge` realigned the end of the read so that the exact position of RNA Polymerase is specified in the output BED and bigWig files.
+Lastly, invoking `--tail-edge` realigns the end of the read so that the exact position of RNA Polymerase is specified in the output BED and bigWig files.

 The `awk` command turns the respective stranded files into BED6 files with strand information in column 6, then the files are concatenated and sorted.
 ```